shuvroroy/filament-spatie-laravel-backup/README.md

 }
 ```

-If you want to override the default `HealthCheckResults` page icon, heading then you can extend the page class and override the `navigationIcon` property and `getHeading` method and so on.
+If you want to override the default `Backups` page icon, heading then you can extend the page class and override the `navigationIcon` property and `getHeading` method and so on.

 ```php
 <?php